-SS#3: Increase in Positive Outcomes in Employment Status
+SS#3: Increase in I Positive Outcomes in Ei mployment Status

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

 Enrolled in an Head(s) Households Expected head(s) of Actual Head(s) of Outcome meets or

 Education Program of Enrolled in an Households Households exceeds the

 Education Program Enrolled in an Enrolled in an benchmark

 prior to Education Program Education Program

 implementation of after after

 the activity implementation of implementation of

 (number) the activity the activity

 (number) (number)

+Information is not PH does not

+available and is not document

+related to current enrollment in an

+MTW activities education program

+Enrolled in an Head(s) Households Expected head(s) of Actual Head(s) of Outcome meets or

+Education Program of Enrolled in an Households Households exceeds the

+Education Program Enrolled in an Enrolled in an benchmark

+prior to Education Program Education Program

+implementation of after after

+the activity implementation of implementation of

+(percentage) the activity the activity

+(percentage) (percentage)

-Information is not
+Information is not PH does not

-available
+available and is not document

-Percentage

-Note: PH does not document enrollment in an education program.
-Information on such is not related to current MTW activities.
+related to current enrollment in an

+MTW activities education program

+SS#3: Increase in I Positive Outcomes in Er mployment Status Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
+Enrolled in a Job Head(s) of Expected head(s) of Actual Head(s) of Outcome meets or Training Program Households Households Households exceeds the Enrolled in a Job Enrolled in a Job Enrolled in a Job benchmark Training Program Training Program Training Program prior to after after implementation of implementation of implementation of the activity the activity the activity (number) (number) (number) 1 1 0 Benchmark not met Enrolled in a Job Head(s) of Expected head(s) of Actual Head(s) of Outcome meets or Training Program Households Households Households exceeds the Enrolled in a Job Enrolled in a Job Enrolled in a Job benchmark Training Program Training Program Training Program prior to after after implementation of implementation of implementation of the activity the activity the activity (number) (number) (number) Percentage 100% 100% 0% Benchmark not met

+\Note: PH tracks this information related to residents participating in Section 3, however no residents participated in 2017.

 SS#3: Increase in Positive Outcomes in Employment Status

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

+Unemployed Head(s) of Households unemployed prior to implementation of the activity (number) Expected head(s) of Households unemployed after implementation of the activity (number) Actual Head(s) of Households unemployed after implementation of the activity (number) Outcome meets or exceeds the benchmark

+103 97 71 Benchmark met

-Enrolled in a Job Head(s) of Expected head(s) of Actual Head(s) of Outcome meets or
+Unemployed Head(s) of Households unemployed prior to implementation of the activity (number) Expected head(s) of Households unemployed after implementation of the activity (number) Actual Head(s) of Households unemployed after implementation of the activity (number) Outcome meets or exceeds the benchmark

-Training Program Households Households Households exceeds the

-Enrolled in a Job Enrolled in a Job Enrolled in a Job benchmark

-Training Program Training Program Training Program

-prior to after after

-implementation of implementation of implementation of

-the activity the activity the activity

-(number) (number) (number)

-1 1 0 Benchmark not met
+Percentage 47% 40% 26% Benchmark met

-Percentage 100% 100% 0%

-Note: PH tracks this information related to residents participating in Section 3, however no current residents are currently participating.

 SS#3: Increase in Positive Outcomes in Employment Status Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Unemployed Head(s) of Households unemployed prior to implementation of the activity Expected head(s) of Households unemployed after implementation of the activity Actual Head(s) of Households unemployed after implementation of the activity Outcome meets or exceeds the benchmark (number) 103 (number) 97 (number) 59 Benchmark met Percentage 47% 40% 29% Benefittark filet
+Other Head(s) Households Expected head(s) of Actual Head(s) of Outcome meets or in other category Households in other Households in other exceeds the prior to category after category after benchmark implementation of implementation of implementation of the activity the activity the activity (number) (number) (number) 0 0 0 Benchmark Met Other Head(s) Households Expected head(s) of Actual Head(s) of Outcome meets or in other category Households in other Households in other exceeds the prior to category after category after benchmark implementation of implementation of implementation of the activity the activity the activity (percentage) (percentage) (percentage) 0% 0% 0% Benchmark Met

-SS#3: Increase in Positive Outcomes in Employment Status

-Unit of Baseline Benchmark Outcome Benchmark

-Measurement Achieved?

-Other Head(s) Households Expected head(s) of Actual Head(s) of Outcome meets or

-in other category Households in other Households in other exceeds the

-prior to category after category after benchmark

-implementation of implementation of implementation of

-the activity the activity the activity

-(number) (number) (number)

-0 0 0 Benchmark Met

-Percentage 0% 0% 0%